w3f/Grants-Program/applications/Luster_Network.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

+- We are developing the platform using NodeJS, ReactJS, MongoDB
+- Visit MVP: https://poc.luster.network (Designs/Mockups)
-- We teach Rust, Substrate.
-We are building platform using NodeJS, ReactJS, etc.
+- We are building platform using NodeJS, ReactJS, MongoDB, etc.
+- We are exploring Blockchains for building our Proof of experience platform DApp.
+- We teach Rust, Substrate, Solidity-Ethereum, Hyperledger, Metaverse, etc.
-- We have completed 5 cohorts on various technologies including Rust.
+- We have completed 5 cohorts and 33 workshops by training 1300+ students.
 - What your project is _not_ or will _not_ provide or implement
   - We will cover education part and talent providing part for the Polkadot ecosystem
   - We will cover 3 major cohorts this year by upskilling 300 students